ile-ecosystem/whitepaper/README.md

 # $SPTOK Tokenomics and Distribution Strategy

 In our commitment to ensuring decentralization, limiting whale prevalence, and fostering a fair token distribution, we present the comprehensive structure of the $SPTOK token supply and allocation strategy.
+All our lock are verifiable through **Polygonscan** and have been processed via the **UNCX Network**.

 ## Token Contracts